mefrem/mefrem.github.io/_pages/about.md

 **I'm Max.**

-I'm molting.
-Check out what I'm doing [/now](/now).
+Check out what I'm doing [now](/now).

-I used to be developer advocate at [Hiro](https://hiro.so/), helping developers build on Bitcoin and Stacks.
-I used to support the [1517 Fund](https://www.1517fund.com/) with community and talent.
+Former hats included developer advocacy at [Hiro](https://hiro.so/), helping developers build on Bitcoin and Stacks.
+I used to support the [1517 Fund](https://www.1517fund.com/)—part VC fund, part anti-establishment visionaries, the team behind the Thiel Fellowship that identifies college dropouts and other misfits.
 I'm also a former [adult gymnast](https://www.instagram.com/p/CMxHFo1CjZD/) 🤸

 I keep some of the stuff I write on this website--enjoy!
 <br><br>